Target Validation using Genomics and Informatics

 during the conference.
 Breakfast will be provided for delegates who have

-Accommodation is provided for the nights of 8 and 9 December 2015.
-Please
+Accommodation is provided for the nights of 6 and 7, December 2017.

 dates, please contact the Conference Centre directly.